Shifa2505/BookEazy/bookeazy/README.md

 # React + Vite
-Terminal command to start application: npm run dev
+Terminal command to start application frontend: npm run dev for backend: npx nodemon server.js

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.